mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/retrieve-workflow-activity-records.md

 ## 1 Introduction

-A **Retrieve workflow activity records** activity can be used to retrieve a list of `System.WorkflowActivityRecord` objects sorted by activity start time.
+A **Retrieve workflow activity records** activity can be used to retrieve a list of **System.WorkflowActivityRecord** objects sorted by activity start time.

 It needs the **System.Workflow** instance object as its input.
 It will break at Runtime if the passed workflow object is empty.

-The `System.WorkflowActivityRecord` entity represents a snapshot of workflow activity attributes taken at the moment when the activity finished or the current attribute values if it's still in progress.
-The most common use case for the retrieved list of `System.WorkflowActivityRecord` objects is to build an activity timeline for a specific workflow.
-Each `System.WorkflowActivityRecord` object is linked with the previously executed activity through the `System.WorkflowActivityRecord_PreviousActivity` association (except for the Start activity).
-It can be used to visualize the order in which activities were finished.
+The **System.WorkflowActivityRecord** entity represents a snapshot of workflow activity attributes taken at the moment when the activity finishes or the current attribute values if it is still in progress.
+The most common use case for the retrieved list of **System.WorkflowActivityRecord** objects is to build an activity timeline for a specific workflow.
+Each **System.WorkflowActivityRecord** object is linked to the previously executed activity through the **System.WorkflowActivityRecord_PreviousActivity** association (except for the Start event).
+It can be used to visualize the order in which each activity finishes.

 ## 2 Properties